 Python is advertised as having "batteries included", meaning that many standard libraries are included.
 Unfortunately, for space reasons, many Python libraries are not available.
 So for instance while we wish you could

-numpy isn't available.
+numpy which works on many microcontroller boards).
 So you may have to port some code over yourself!

 Integers in CircuitPython